Scott Shapiro, MD – Psychiatrist Specializing in Adult ADHD

 How do I overcome procrastination related to ADHD?

-Break projects into actionable microtasks.
+1. Break projects into actionable microtasks.

 If you have been putting off the work for a sales presentation, writing “create sales presentation” on your list of tasks for the day will probably not entice you to get started.
 It may benefit you to break your presentation down into smaller, more concrete tasks.
-Here is a more approachable list of tasks: research client needs and challenges, identify best pitch strategy, write presentation draft, create and insert charts and visuals, edit.
+Here is a more approachable list of tasks: research client needs and challenges, identify best pitch strategy, write presentation draft, create and insert charts and visuals, and edit.

-Overcome negative thoughts.
+2. Overcome negative thoughts.

 When you cannot focus on your work, your inner thoughts may become negative.
-Your internal dialogue may include negative thoughts like: I do not know how to do this.
+Your internal dialogue may include negative thoughts such as “I do not know how to do this.”
 This always happens.
 I will never finish on time.
 My teachers were right.
 I am just lazy.
 Everyone else knows how to do this but me.
 This must be perfect.
 I have to finish it today.
 It’s already so late!

-Determine if you need help or resources.
+3. Determine if you need help or resources.

-Overcome perfectionism.
+4. Overcome perfectionism.

-Communicate if you will miss a deadline.
+6. Communicate if you will miss a deadline.

 When you know you must miss a deadline, tell your colleagues as soon as possible and agree on a new, realistic deadline.
 (The first tip we discussed may help you determine a more realistic deadline.)
 This may seem challenging, especially if you feel shame about your productivity, but keep in mind that project deadlines are adjusted every day.
 Avoid the pitfall of assuming that more time on a project means that you should raise your work standards.